Life After 5 - Salarymen in Japan’s Nightshift

 Working in these demanding conditions for so long poses significant risks.
 The phenomenon of death by overwork, or karoushi, became prevalent during Japan’s economic miracle after WWII, with the first official case reported in 1969.

 Japanese culture often makes it difficult for individuals to reject these norms, with appearance often taking precedence over everything else.
-However, these unfavorable work conditions contribute to the prevalence of karoushi, sometimes leading to karoujisatsu, suicidal behavior from work-related issues.
+However, these unfavorable work conditions contribute to the prevalence of karoushi, sometimes leading to karoujisatsu, severe emotional struggles linked to work-related issues.
 It’s unsurprising given that reported working hours often exceed 60 hours per week, not including unreported overtime.
 Although the official limit for monthly overtime is 45 hours, this has long been an issue within Japanese companies.

-Looking at the numbers of reported cases of karoushi or karoujisatsu, we should keep in mind that these are only the cases officially recognized by Japan as death or suicide by overwork.
+Looking at the numbers of reported cases of karoushi or karoujisatsu, we should keep in mind that these are only the cases officially recognized by Japan as overwork-related fatalities.
 The actual numbers are likely much higher.
-These alarming rates of deaths attributed to overwork underscore the need for recognition and systemic change to address this issue.
-As the numbers of deaths by overwork continue to rise, it poses the question of how to reevaluate values and prioritize the well-being of the workforce.
+These alarming rates of tragedy attributed to overwork underscore the need for recognition and systemic change to address this issue.
+As the numbers of fatalities by overwork continue to rise, it poses the question of how to reevaluate values and prioritize the well-being of the workforce.

 Trying to take the load off